Reducing My Flood Risk

 • Flood resilience measures, such as replacing carpets with waterproof tiling and raising electricity sockets in order to reduce the impact of any floodwater that does enter your property may have, as well as aiding the recovery process.

 Each building, flood situation and person is unique, so it is very important to choose the right resistance/resilience measures to fit your circumstances.
-The Property Protection Advisor funded by Defra as part of their work to reduce the impact of flooding, provides an estimate of the costs of resistance measures for different types of home.
+The Property Protection Advisor has been designed and developed by leading flood management consultants JBA Consulting and funded by Defra as part of their work to reduce the impact of flooding.
+This is a simple ‘ready reckoner’ tool that helps raise awareness of property level protection options and provides an initial estimate of the costs of resistance measures for different types of home.